 Our expert staff have a number of research interests in this area.

-Alan Paterson is in his 30th year as a Professor of Law at Strathclyde.
+Alan Paterson has been with us for over 30 years as a Professor of Law.
 He's the Director of the Centre for Professional Legal Studies in the Law School which is a think tank that brings together stakeholders from the Government, the Faculty of Advocates, the Law Society, the Scottish Legal Aid Board, Citizens Advice Scotland and academia to discuss and debate issues relating to access to justice, the provision of legal services, professional ethics and the judiciary.

 As the chair of the International Legal Aid Group, Alan lead a recent EU delegation to China on legal aid, and acts as a research advisor to SLAB particularly in relation to the Quality Assurance in lawyering.
 Alan was the first Scots legal academic for fifty years to deliver the prestigious Hamlyn Lectures, entitled Lawyers and the Public Good (Cambridge University Press, 2012).
 He launched his monograph on decision-making in the UK Supreme Court Final Judgment (Hart Publishing, 2013) at the second BAILII annual lecture in December 2013.
 In 2014 he published the second edition of Law, Practice and Conduct for Solicitors (W. Green, 2014) and was appointed as convenor of the Law Society’s Committee on Complaints.
 Alan has served on the Council of the Law Society, the Judicial Appointments Board for Scotland and the Scottish Legal Complaints Commission and his research interests include the regulation of the legal profession in the broadest sense.